-Path Coordination System PCS - pcs.rne.eu

-PCS is an international path request coordination system for railway undertakings and other applicants, infrastructure managers, allocation bodies and Rail Freight Corridors.
+- Path Coordination System PCS - For the coordination of international train path requests, RailNetEurope has developed the Path Coordination System (PCS) application, which is freely available on the pcs.rne.eu website.
+PCS is intended for railway undertakings and other applicants, infrastructure managers, allocation bodies and freight corridors.
 The internet-based application optimises international path coordination by ensuring that path requests and offers are harmonised by all involved parties.
-Furthermore, PCS is the only tool for publishing the binding PaP and RC offer (see chapter 4 of this network statement) and for managing international path requests on freight corridors.

-Access to PCS is free of charge.
-A user account can be requested via the RNE PCS Support: support.cis@rne.eu.

-- Charging Information System (CIS) - cis.rne.eu
+Furthermore, PCS is the only tool for reserving pre-arranged paths and reserve capacity on freight corridors and for submitting their requests within the framework of the TTR pilot project.
+A user account can be requested via the RNE PCS Support: support.pcs@rne.eu. - Charging Information System (CIS) cis.rne.eu

-The CIS is an infrastructure charging information system for applicants provided by IMs and ABs.
+RailNetEurope has developed CIS (Charging Information System - cis.rne.eu).
+CIS is an infrastructure charging information system for applicants provided by infrastructure managers and allocating bodies.
 The web-based application provides fast information on indicative charges related to the use of European railway infrastructure and estimates the price for the use of international train paths.
-It is an umbrella application for the various national railway infrastructure charging systems.
+It is an umbrella application for the various national railway infrastructure charge systems.
 Access to CIS is free of charge without user registration.

-More information can be found on above-mentioned website or can be requested via the RNE CIS Support: support.cis@rne.eu.
+More information can be found on above-mentioned website or can be requested via the RNE CIS Support.cis@rne.eu